Legal and Compliance

 3. Our Business and Organisational Structure

-Since 2003 to date, prior Resolution entities together with Resolution Life have deployed c.
-US$19 billion of equity in the acquisition, reinsurance, consolidation, and management of life insurance companies.
-Together these companies have served the needs of over 13 million policyholders while managing approximately US$385 billion of assets.
+Since 2003 to date, prior Resolution entities together with the Resolution Life Group have deployed c.$20bn of equity in the global insurance industry and served the needs of c.14m policyholders.

-RLGS operates in a business environment that benefits from the use of expert third parties and outsourcing arrangements (e.g. payroll, IT technical support).
-We prefer to deal with market leading suppliers and have procurement processes in place to source these services, including control oversight where we have outsourced certain functions and services.
-We have a zero-tolerance policy on slavery and human trafficking and expect that those in our supply chain comply with RLGS’s principles and core values.
+The Resolution Life Group operates in a business environment that benefits from the use of expert third parties and outsourcing arrangements.
+We have robust procurement processes in place that also covers Third Party Risk Management (TPRM) a full end to end cycle.
+We have a zero-tolerance policy on slavery and human trafficking and expect that those in our supply chain comply with our principles and core values.

 We believe that the nature of our business activities results in a lower risk that a third-party service provider has involved slavery or human trafficking.
-That is, as an asset manager and insurance firm, the Resolution Life Group does not have extensive or distant ‘supply chains’, nor do we manufacture goods.
-Our largest acquired third-party services are from professional firms (for example, accounting, legal and actuarial firms); we also buy data, IT and other standard corporate third-party services and deal almost exclusively with large, well established, ‘blue chip’ companies (e.g. Oracle, Bloomberg).
+That is, as an asset manager and insurance firm, the Resolution Life Group does not have extensive or distant “supply chains”, nor do we manufacture goods.
+We also communicate our message on responsible supply chain activities via our Supplier Code of Conduct which is published on our website.
+This applies to all our suppliers and their sub-contractors wherever they are based in the world.

 5. Our policies and procedures applicable to slavery and human trafficking